jonnypetraglia/eyebrows/README.md

 Dude I don't even know about config yet.
 So far here is what you can do:
   * baseFolder = the folder you want to start in and restrict access to
   * port = port it will be serving on
+  * hideBarsDelay = for images how many ms before the titlebar hides; set to 0 for it to never hide

 2. Why?